Kaohsiung, Taiwan – 43 Things To Do Guide + Photos 2025

 Cijin Island is easily one of our favourite Kaohsiung things to do and attractions – check out our guide to Cijin Island blog post >

 Need help with your Taiwan itinerary or have any questions?
-Head on over to our Facebook group with 15k+ members and ask the experts!
+Head on over to the most fun and fastest growing Taiwan Facebook group with 60k+ members and ask the experts!

 Click here to join our group >